Most wrist pain is caused by two different types of arthritis, despite there being many different types.

-- Immobilizing the wrist in a splint.
+- Immobilizing your wrist movement by getting a splint.

-- Getting a steroid injection into the joint.
+- Receiving steroid injections into the joint.

 - Joint replacement